YuBlum/stark-lang/README.md

 ```
 `<some-type>` can be of any type you want.
 The index type can be any type of integer that you want.

-If the `IS_ITER` static constant isn't set, you can add an `iter` method.
+If the type isn't part of the `iterator` class, you can add an `iter` method.
 This way you can still put a variable with that type on a for loop.

 The `iter` method should look like this:
 ```py